drvinceknight/unpeudemath/_drafts/my-thoughts-on-plotly.md

 ![](http://i0.kym-cdn.com/photos/images/newsfeed/000/284/529/e65.gif)

 Then, one of the guys from plotly reached out saying I should take a look.
-I took a brief glance and realise this was **nothing like a new matplotlib** and in fact looked pretty cool.
+I took a brief glance and realised that this was **nothing like a new matplotlib** and in fact looked pretty cool.
 So I dutifully put it on my to do list but very much near the bottom.

 I'm writing this sat in between sessions at [PyconUK 2014](http://pyconuk.org/).